Skip to main content

 Bank safely online

 To protect your accounts and personal information, it's important you know how to protect yourself.
-Here's some precautions you can take while using online banking.
+Here's some precautions you can take when browsing online or using internet banking.

-• Set up a firewall for your home computer.
-This will help to prevent unauthorised internet users accessing information from your computer while you are online.
+• Install a firewall for your home computer.
+This will help to prevent unauthorised internet users accessing information from your computer while you're online.

-• Where possible, ensure that you install relevant current security updates as soon as they are released.
-Install good antivirus software and keep it up to date.
+• Where possible, install the latest security updates as soon as they're released.
+Additionally, install good antivirus software and keep it up to date.

-• Avoid banking or shopping online at internet cafes or using other public internet terminals.
+• Avoid banking or shopping online using a public Wi-Fi connection.

-• Always look for the secure padlock icon within your browser window when logging on to an online banking or internet shopping website.
+• Always check for the secure padlock icon in your browser window when logging into internet banking or shopping online.

-• Never leave an online banking session unattended, and ensure you always log out properly.
+• Never leave an online banking session unattended, and make sure you always log out properly.

-Remember, we will never ask you for your login or account details via email, and if you're unsure about any contact you receive surrounding this, contact us on 13 25 77.
+Remember, we will never send you an unsolicited email asking you to log in, for your PIN, or for your personal or account details.
+If you're unsure about any contact you receive supposedly from P&N Bank, please contact us on 13 25 77.

 Stay aware on social media

-Social networking sites such as Facebook and Instagram are great ways to connect with friends and family, but they are also a way for fraudsters to connect with you.
+Social media websites like Facebook and Instagram are great ways to connect with friends and family, but they're also a way for fraudsters to connect with you.

-Be careful that you don’t publish personal information that may compromise your personal security, and in particular you should never publish in a post or a status update any private information like your PAN, PIN, bank account details or address.
+Be careful that you don’t publish any personal information that could compromise your security, and you should never share private info like your PIN, bank account details or address.

-Here are some things to consider when setting up and using social network sites:
+Here are some things to consider when setting up and using social media:

-• Create complex passwords using upper and lower case letters, numbers and special characters (such as $%&!), with a different password for each site.
+• Use strong, unique passwords containing a mix of upper and lower case letters, numbers, and special characters (such as $%&!), with a different password for each website.

 • Don’t accept friend requests from people you don’t know.

-• Familiarise yourself with the privacy settings and security policy of any social networking sites you use.
+• Familiarise yourself with the privacy settings and security policy of any social media websites you use.

 • Minimise the number of third party apps and services that you install or allow to access your account.